 - 1/4 teaspoon paprika

-- 2 teaspoons prepared Dijon mustard grainy or smooth
+- 2 teaspoons Dijon mustard grainy or smooth

 - 1 egg yolk

-Set your oven's broiler to HIGH.
+- Set your oven's broiler to HIGH.
 Arrange the bread, cut side up, on a cookie sheet.
 Spread or brush a thin layer of butter over the baguette slices and pop the pan under the broiler.
 Toast until the bread is uniformly golden brown.
 Remove the pan from the oven and set aside.